The Promise (Girls Aloud song): Live performances

 For their variety show The Girls Aloud Party, which aired between The X Factor's finale and its results show on 13 December, Girls Aloud wore tight silver fishtail dresses.
 At the 2009 BRIT Awards, Girls Aloud performed in sleeveless sequined leotards.
 Accompanied by male dancers in white suits, the group performed a routine involving pink feather fans, giving the illusion of nudity until they emerged from behind the fans.
 The performance was nominated for Most Memorable Performance the following year at the 2010 BRIT Awards.

 "The Promise" served as the opening song for Girls Aloud's 2009 Out of Control Tour.
 Girls Aloud "first appeared rising up through the floor on podiums in a haze of silver sparkle" for the opening, in which they are "wearing long, spangly dresses which they whipped off to reveal short mini skirts."
 The dresses, described as "angelic, shimmering, full-length gowns", were designed by Welsh fashion designer Julien MacDonald, along with the rest of the costumes.
 A dance-beat reprise of the song ended the show.
 Girls Aloud performed "The Promise" at the 2012 Royal Variety Performance in London in November 2012 to celebrate their tenth anniversary and promote their greatest hits album Ten.
 It was televised on 3 December 2012 to over 8 million viewers.
 It was also performed at Capital FM's Jingle Bell Ball as part of a headlining set.

-Formats and track listings

-These are the formats and track listings of major single releases of "The Promise".